jeremysb1/pic-in-pic/README.md

 As an example, I selected a youtube video of a fire burning in the fireplace to play in the background.

-As a user, I can resize the image or move it around anywhere on the screen.
+As a user, I can resize the video playing in the background or move it on the screen.

-I would use this to play on a separate screen; if I used dual monitors for example.

 ![Fireplace Picture in Picture](image.png)